 With that said, there are two cases when buying miles can be a smart move.
 The first is when topping off your account balance for a specific redemption.
 The second is when the price to buy points for a redemption is cheaper than paying for the same product outright.

-- You will receive a 60% bonus when you purchase Bonvoy points.
+- You will receive a 50% bonus when you buy Marriott points.

 - Members are ordinarily limited to purchasing a maximum of 50,000 points per year.
-However, that annual cap is being raised to 100,000 Bonvoy points for this promotion, and bonus points don't count toward the limit.
+However, that annual cap is being raised to 150,000 Bonvoy points for this promotion.

 - It may take 24 – 48 hours for purchased points to post to your account.